 Distinguished visitors from different countries (including Heads of Mission and other diplomatic representatives) and delegations from international institutions are regularly received at the Centre.
 They are briefed on the Centre’s activities and potential future collaboration is discussed.
-For example in 2017-18 visitors from the following countries participated in Centre activities: Algeria, Azerbaijan, Bahrain, Bangladesh, Brunei Darussalam, Canada, India, Indonesia, Jordan, Kazakhstan, Kuwait, Lebanon, Malaysia, Maldives, Morocco, Nigeria, Sultanate of Oman, Pakistan, Palestine, Qatar, Kingdom of Saudi Arabia, Sudan, Republic of Turkey, United Arab Emirates, Republic of Uzbekistan and Yemen.
+Visitors from the following countries, among others, have participated in Centre activities: Algeria, Azerbaijan, Bahrain, Bangladesh, Brunei Darussalam, Canada, India, Indonesia, Jordan, Kazakhstan, Kuwait, Lebanon, Malaysia, Maldives, Morocco, Nigeria, Sultanate of Oman, Pakistan, Palestine, Qatar, Kingdom of Saudi Arabia, Sudan, Republic of Turkey, United Arab Emirates, Republic of Uzbekistan and Yemen.

 Centre Programmes and Conferences

 Visiting Fellowship and Scholarship programmes continue to play a key role in the international outreach of the Centre.
 Since their inception scholars from over 50 countries have visited the Centre.
 Joint conferences with international partners have provided another means of strengthening international links.
 The Centre continues its partnership with the Securities Commission of Malaysia in organizing the Roundtable on Islamic Finance.
 Other recent partnerships include conferences organized with the Muslim World League and the Atlantic Council.